lldap/lldap/example_configs/podman-quadlets/readme.md

         $ podman exec -ti lldap bash
         $ ./bootstrap.sh
         ```
-- Once the bootstrapping is done, you comment out the lines in lldap.container regarding bootstrapping (61-65), stop the unit, reload the daemon, and start it again.
+- Once the bootstrapping is done, remove or comment out the lines uncommented at the previous step, stop the unit, reload the daemon, and start it again.
 - LLDAP should be available to any unit that includes the lldap-frontend network.
     - If your outside-facing webserver is in a quadlet too, make sure they share a network, e.g. by adding `Network=lldap-frontend.network` in its quadlet file and making the necessary adjustments to the server configs.
     - Your webserver should then manage access to LLDAP from the outside world.